MicrosoftDocs/azure-docs-powershell.pt-BR/azps-0.10.0/Az.Resources/Remove-AzADUser.md

 ```

 ### -UPNOrObjectId
-O nome principal do usuário ou o objectId do usuário a ser excluído.
+O nome principal do usuário ou a ID do objeto do usuário a ser excluído.

 ```yaml
 Type: System.String